 Pros

-- Extremely detailed financial overview.
+- Monarch has an extremely detailed financial overview.

-- Customizable and flexible planning tools.
+- It offers customizable, flexible planning tools.

 Cons